 Because of ammonia’s low boiling point relative to the environment, and its high latent heat of vaporization, ammonia is the ideal refrigerant…well, not completely ideal.
 Ammonia is highly poisonous.
 Early refrigerators used ammonia as the refrigerant, but if the refrigeration lines sprang a leak at night, the entire family could die in their beds.

-R-12 has a boiling point of -22° F, low for a molecular weight of 121.
-Diatomic chlorine has a molecular weight of 71, but a boiling point of -30° F. The reason for Freon's low boiling point is the molecule's symmetry in shape as well as electric charge.
+R-12 has a boiling point of -30° C. (-22° F.), low for a molecular weight of 121.
+Diatomic chlorine has a molecular weight of 71, but a boiling point of -34° C. (-30° F.).
+The reason for Freon's low boiling point is the molecule's symmetry in shape as well as electric charge.
 The molecule is not polarized, the inter-molecular attraction is minimal, and therefore relatively less vibration needs to be introduced to cause the molecules to separate.

 The other attraction of R-12 and the other Freons was their relative inertness, which ventures into chlorine and fluorine’s great reactivity.
-Chlorine or fluorine gas never float around in the atmosphere.
+Chlorine and fluorine gas never float around in the atmosphere.
 They are so highly reactive, because of that unfilled electron shell, that they react to almost anything they touch, in search of that electron to fill their shells.
-Once they get that electron, they never let go, unless a chemist subjects them to tremendous energies not found in nature.
+Once they get that electron, they never let go, unless they are subjected to tremendous energies rarely found in nature.
 Most halogens have bonded to metals in the environment, which is where they are found.
 Sea salt is the classic example of a halogen bonding with a metal, particularly an alkali metal, eager to give up its spare electron.
 In those halide salts, the compounds are highly polarized because of the highly unequal electron sharing.
-When such a salt is put into water, the highly polarized water reacts with the highly polarized salt, and the salt dissolves, creating salt ions in the water.
+When such a salt is put into water, the highly polarized water reacts with the highly polarized salt, and the salt dissolves, and creates salt ions in the water.

 Carbon is not much of an ionizing element, as it would want to give up half its electron shell to ionize, or take on four more electrons.
 Carbon usually makes bonds where the electrons are shared, called a covalent bond.
 The electron bonds in Freon are stable: no atom wants to change the arrangement and react with something else.
 Because of that inert, stable nature, Freon is generally considered safe for human contact.
 It will not react with human flesh much, and even when inhaled produces little effect, although some of the less stable Freons can produce anesthetic and psychoactive effects, and can be corrosive.

 Those tight bonds and molecular symmetry make Freon useful.
 Teflon is another fluorocarbon.
 The stability and “safety” of fluorocarbons ironically are potentially a threat to life on earth.
 There is theory and evidence that the heavy Freon molecule can float up to the atmosphere's ozone layer, where the sun’s radiation destroys the molecule.
-The resulting chlorine ions (the fluorine ions do also, although they do not get as much press and are less damaging than chlorine) catalyze the ozone, which is O3, back to O2, destroying the ozone layer, which shields the earth’s surface from ultraviolet solar radiation.
-That is what made the Freon/ozone controversy, which continues today.
-There are other theories regarding the observed ozone depletion, but the artificial chloro-fluorocarbon issue (of which Freon is only one of many chemicals) has significant evidence in its favor.
-Even if it is not the entire reason for ozone layer depletion, it is difficult to argue to continue using it.
+The resulting chlorine ions (the fluorine ions do also, although they do not get as much press and are less damaging than chlorine) catalyze the ozone, which is O3, back to O2, and destroys the ozone layer, which shields Earth’s surface from ultraviolet solar radiation.
+That is what made the Freon/ozone controversy, and led to banning long-lasting fluorocarbons.

 This site’s main fluoridation narrative deals with fluoride waste and the real world.
 It is a terrifying tale of power and greed that continues today, with hundred of millions of victims, including most of the people reading this.